Strategic guidelines for justice and home affairs

 After the adoption of the Lisbon Treaty, the EU focused on developing legislation to build a strong legal framework for justice and home affairs.
 With the strategic guidelines adopted in June 2014, the emphasis is now on implementing and consolidating the existing legal instruments and policy measures.
 In this sense, the strategic guidelines highlight the need to:

-In addition to these general aspects, the strategic guidelines further detail the main priorities for the different areas of justice and home affairs.
+In addition to these general aspects, the strategic guidelines further detailed the main priorities for the different areas of justice and home affairs.

 The EU must ensure the protection and promotion of fundamental rights, both within and outside the EU.
-Among these rights, special attention is given to data protection.
-In this field, one of the goals set by the strategic guidelines is to adopt a general data protection framework.
+Among these rights, special attention was given to data protection.
+In this field, one of the goals set by the strategic guidelines was to adopt a general data protection framework.

-The main goals in this area are to:
+The main goals set in this area were:

 This must be done taking into consideration the principles of solidarity and of fair sharing of responsibility.

-On the issue of illegal migration, the strategic guidelines call for action to address the root causes of this phenomenon and to tackle migratory flows.
+On the issue of illegal migration, the strategic guidelines called for action to address the root causes of this phenomenon and to tackle migratory flows.
 In both of these aspects, cooperation with migrant's countries of origin and transit plays a fundamental role.
 This cooperation on migratory issues is defined in the global approach to migration and mobility, the EU's framework for dialogue and cooperation with non-EU countries of origin, transit countries and destination countries.
-It must follow the principle of more for more (more cooperation in this field will trigger more cooperation on other areas of interest to the third country).

-The main objectives set by the European Council regarding illegal migration are to:
+The main objectives set by the European Council regarding illegal migration were to:

 The absence of internal border controls and the growing number of travellers arriving to the EU requires efficient and modern management of the EU's common external borders.
-The European Council calls for:
+The European Council called for:

-In the fight against terrorism and serious and organised crime, the strategic guidelines call for:
+In the fight against terrorism and serious and organised crime, the strategic guidelines called for:

 This should be supported by:

-The European Council reiterates the need to protect the right of EU citizens to move freely and to reside and work in other member states, while tackling possible misuse or fraudulent claims.
+The European Council reiterated the need to protect the right of EU citizens to move freely and to reside and work in other member states, while tackling possible misuse or fraudulent claims.